 The cliffs are made of soft limestone and blinding white marl, shaped, smoothed and buffed over millenia by the sea and wind to look like a giant meringue, rising up from an impossibly blue surrounding sea.

-It is possible to walk along the cliffs, situated to the south west of Agrigento (combine with the Valley of the Temples maybe?).
+It is possible to walk along the cliffs, situated to the south west of Agrigento.
 To access the cliffs, you can park on the road which runs along the coast.
 There is free parking on the sides of the road and paid parking in specific car parks, they all cost €5 for the day.
-Accessible motorhome parking is available, depending on the length of your vehicle, also along this road.

-Once parked, you access the Scala dei Turchi by following the signs and descending part path and part stairs to the beach below.
+Once parked, you access Scala dei Turchi by following the signs and descending part path and part stairs to the beach below.
 There are many restaurants and cafes along the route.
 From the bottom of this path, turn right along the beach and walk for around 500m until you arrive at the bottom of the cliff.
-It is easy to walk along and quite safe but it is very chalky, so if you sit you will be covered!
+It is easy to walk along the cliff and quite safe but it is very chalky, so if you sit you will be covered.

 If you are looking for the perfect photo opportunity, you will find it.
 Most people don’t stay on the cliff for long, so there are always times when there aren’t many people about; be patient and make sure you grab the opportunity, the colours will pop off your screen!